This vegan brioche bread adapts the authentic French brioche bread with no eggs, no butter, or milk.

 - Vegan Butter – or light olive oil or coconut oil, but oil usually makes the brioche very dense, so it’s not my favorite choice for a soft fluffy center.

 The first step to making brioche is to feed the dried active yeast with sugar into a lukewarm mixture of soy milk, vanilla, and melted vegan butter.

 To warm the milk, you can either use a microwave or a non-stick saucepan.

 Keep in mind that you want lukewarm milk.
-Think bath temperature 37C/98F, not boiling milk.
+Think bath temperature 98°F (37°C), not boiling milk.
 This would ‘kill’ the yeast.

 Combine the ingredients above into the bowl of a stand mixer, whisk with a fork, and set aside 10 minutes.

 Next, sift flour and salt into the bowl and place the dough hook on the stand mixer.
-Then, knead the dough for 6 minutes or until the dough is soft, tacky but don’t stick to the bowl’s bottom.
+Then, knead the dough for 6 minutes or until the dough is soft and tacky but doesn’t stick to the bowl’s bottom.

 Finally, transfer the dough into a large mixing bowl oiled with olive oil or coconut oil.
 The oil prevents the dough from sticking to the bowl.